MicrosoftDocs/visualfsharpdocs/docs/conceptual/observable.subscribe['t]-function-[fsharp].md

 The input Observable.

+## Return Value

-**An object that will remove the callback if disposed.**
+An object that will remove the callback if disposed.

 ## Remarks
-This function is named **Subscribe** in compiled assemblies.
+This function is named `Subscribe` in compiled assemblies.
 If you are accessing the function from a .NET language other than F#, or through reflection, use this name.

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2

 ## Version Information
 **F# Core Library Versions**

 Supported in: 2.0, 4.0, Portable

 ## See Also
 [Control.Observable Module &#40;F&#35;&#41;](Control.Observable-Module-%5BFSharp%5D.md)

 [Microsoft.FSharp.Control Namespace &#40;F&#35;&#41;](Microsoft.FSharp.Control-Namespace-%5BFSharp%5D.md)